Long and Infamous History of Sachsenring

 Racing at Sachsenring wasn’t for everyone

 When the iron curtain fell, future looked slightly better for this venue.
 Early years for unified Germany weren’t easy for Sachsenring.
-Venue still had only a few wooden stands and safety was at the very low level what again caused fatal accidents.
+Venue still had only a few wooden stands and safety was at a very low level which led to fatal accidents.
 In the mid-1990s, ADAC took the control and in 1995 new facility was built south of the original track.

 Through the years, the track went through many modifications to get highest FIM certification what meant that World Championship event can return to Sachsenring.
 The fans were delighted and almost 150.000 people rushed for the race in 1998.